 {143}

 that they have almost lost sight of the church.
-According to Scripture the whole sum of the churches here on earth| compose the church, at least the church on earth; and the church in any given place was no other than the regular association together of whatever formed part of the entire body of the church, that is to say, of *the complete body of Christ here on earth*; and he who was not a member of the church in the place in which he dwelt, was no member of Christ&#8217;s church at all; and he who says that I am not a member of God&#8217;s church at Rolle| has no right to acknowledge me as being any member of God&#8217;s church at all.
-There was no idea of any such distinction between the little churches of God in any given place, and the, church as a whole.
+According to Scripture the whole sum of the churches here on earth¦ compose the church, at least the church on earth; and the church in any given place was no other than the regular association together of whatever formed part of the entire body of the church, that is to say, of *the complete body of Christ here on earth*; and he who was not a member of the church in the place in which he dwelt, was no member of Christ's church at all; and he who says that I am not a member of God's church at Rolle¦ has no right to acknowledge me as being any member of God's church at all.
+There was no idea of any such distinction between the little churches of God in any given place, and the church as a whole.
 Each one was of some church, if one existed where he was, and thus in the church, but no one imagined himself to be in the church if he was separated from the church in the place he lived in.
-The practice of making churches has alone led to the separation of the two things, and almost obliterated the idea of God&#8217;s church, by making partial voluntary churches in different places.|
+The practice of making churches has alone led to the separation of the two things, and almost obliterated the idea of God's church, by making partial voluntary churches in different places¦.

 I return to the case of the person already supposed.
 Let us now suppose that his conscience has been touched and received life through the Spirit of God, what will be the effect?
 In the first place it will be to make him acknowledge his ruined state in consequence of sin, and the absence of all resource in any innocence or righteousness of his own.
 The next result will be a feeling of entire dependence on God, and submission of heart to the judgment of God on such a state.
 Apply this to the church and the whole dispensation.
 Whilst men slept, the enemy has sown tares.
-The church is in a state of ruin, immersed and buried in the world&#8212;*invisible,* if you will have it so; whilst it ought to hold forth, as a candlestick, the hght of God.
+The church is in a state of ruin, immersed and buried in the world -- *invisible*, if you will have it so; whilst it ought to hold forth, as a candlestick, the light of God.
 If the professing body is not in this state of ruin, then I ask our dissenting brethren.
 Why have you left it?
-If it be, then confess this ruin&#8212;this apostasy&#8212;this departure from its primitive standing.
+If it be, then confess this ruin -- this apostasy -- this departure from its primitive standing.
 Alas! the fact is too evident.

-| Or, rather, the Christians of whom they consist.
+¦Or, rather, the Christians of whom they consist.

-| The principal champion of the dissenting churches, an excellent man, was there.
+¦The principal champion of the dissenting churches, an excellent man, was there.

-| Lardonism and some bodies of analogous character alone maintain a consistent course in this respect, and are consequently completely in error.
-By a happy inconsequence in those who are now forming little churches of God in different places, they nevertheless consider believers who do not form part of them as being in the fullest sense of God&#8217;s church.
+¦Lardonism and some bodies of analogous character alone maintain a consistent course in this respect, and are consequently completely in error.
+By a happy inconsequence in those who are now forming little churches of God in different places, they nevertheless consider believers who do not form part of them as being in the fullest sense of God's church.

 {144}

-Abraham may receive men-servants and maid-servants, oxen, camels, and asses; but his *spouse* is in the house of Pharaoh.
+Abraham may receive men-servants and maid-servants, oxen, camels, and asses; but his spouse is in the house of Pharaoh.